The ongoing construction materials shortage sees no sign of easing up, and the price of key building materials continues to rise.

 Which Materials are Short in Supply?

-Supplies to the UK are restricted due to a global shortage of containers|
+Supplies to the UK are restricted due to a global shortage and cost of shipping containers.

-There are reportedly also shortages of:
+There are also reportedly shortages of:

 - Plumbing items

 Overall, the price of building materials increased by 8.4% in April, compared to one year prior, according to BEIS.